 - How to Make an American Job, Before It’s Too Late (Andy Grove) — former head of Intel talks about the nature of jobs and industries.
 A new industry needs an effective ecosystem in which technology knowhow accumulates, experience builds on experience, and close relationships develop between supplier and customer. (via timoreilly on Twitter)

-ENTRIES TAGGED "mobile network"
+"mobile network" entries

 Critical Thinking, Impulse Buys, Cell Tower in a Handset, and American Jobs

 I’m a guest blogger this week at the 2010 Where 2.0 conference.
 I’ve been working with mobile location services and systems since 2000.
 In lieu of a heavy focus on mobile at Where 2.0 this year, Brady Forrest invited me to write a few words and offer insights into a theme around two emerging areas of mobile location data access—Wireless…

 Stack Overflow Data, Open Source GSM, Nostalgia, and Openness